PRESS RELEASE: Washington Partnership Bolsters Parental Resilience, Documented in National Film

 The Parent Sentencing Alternative was designed to reduce recidivism, address intergenerational incarceration, and promote efficient effective supervision practices.

-"Investment in strong parent-child relationships is an effective way to improve outcomes for Washington's kids," said DEL Director, Ross Hunter.
+"Investment in strong parent-child relationships is an effective way to improve outcomes for Washington's kids," said DCYF Director, Ross Hunter.
 "This partnership allows us to strengthen families and remove barriers for our most at-risk children, all while using preventative measures to promote healthy child development that could have a positive impact on Washingtonians in the future."